laet4x/blog/content/2022_CTF/HTB/htb_cyber_apocalypes.md

 ![](web1/2.png)

-This a message  that give me a hint of possible XSS attack to get an Admin Cookies, and yes I send a crafted xss payload to get the admin cookies.
+The message above give me a hint of possible XSS attack that we able to get an Admin Cookies/Session, I sent a crafted xss payload to get the admin cookies.
 Gotcha!

 ![](web1/3.png)